-The Company's current 2018 RSU Plan was approved by shareholders in 2018.
-There are currently 2,874,000 Restricted Share Units granted grant under the 2018 RSU Plan, representing approximately 2.88% of the issued and outstanding common shares of the Company.
+The Company's current 2018 RSU Plan was approved by shareholders on May 27, 2021.
+There are currently 3,628,000 Restricted Share Units granted grant under the 2018 RSU Plan, representing approximately 2.73% of the issued and outstanding common shares of the Company.
 The maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Company exceed 10% of the issued and outstanding Common Shares as at the date of such grant on a non-diluted basis.
 The Board of Directors has deemed it appropriate to request the shareholders approve the unallocated entitlements under the 2018 RSU Plan, so that it is in compliance with the TSX current policies, which requires such approval every three (3) years.